collapsed-stacks/startups/questions/9423/can-a-windows-azure-bizspark-account-support-more-than-one-virtual-machine-insta.md

 - tagged: `website`, `bizspark`
 - score: 1

-<p>Can i run more than two virtual machine instance on my bizspark account?</p>
+Can i run more than two virtual machine instance on my bizspark account?

 ## Answer 11902